-Some appointments are wasted each week by patients failing to attend and not informing us.
+Appointments are being wasted each week by patients failing to attend and not informing us.

 Appointment reminders by text

-We will be starting an appointment reminder system by text message for the convenience of our patients.
+We have started an appointment reminder system by text message for the convenience of our patients.
 Please ensure we have your current mobile phone number, so you can benefit from this service.
 Please contact Reception to update your contact details.

 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.